12 Ways to Lower Your Cell Phone Bill

 It pays to look at your actual usage and switch to a plan that better fits your needs.
 If you’re only using 150 text messages, you can probably downgrade to the “200 text messages/month” plan.

 More often than not, you’ll find that you don’t need everything in your plan and can cut back to save money.
 In fact, you can do this with multiple usage-based services like streaming services, subscriptions, and apps.

 As you get used to the new limit, add a calendar reminder to check in on the 15th of each month and make sure you’re not wildly over for the first few months.

 Who doesn’t love a good discount?

-Did you know that some cell phone companies offer discounts to certain people like students or service members?
+Did you know that some cell phone companies offer discounts to certain people like students, teachers, or service members?
 And yet, they don’t always advertise it…surprise surprise.

 So if you’re a student, government employee, or a service member, you could be eligible for some discounts on your cell phone plan.
 You might have been with the same carrier for years and not even know you could get a discount unless you ask.

 All you need to do is research your current provider or call them up to ask if you qualify for any discounts.
 You may need to verify your identity and status to receive the discount.
 But all it will take is a few minutes to find out.
 It can’t hurt to ask.
-You’ve got zero to lose.
+You have nothing to lose.